RESTful-Drupal/restful/README.md

 ## Concept
-Here are the differences between RESTful and other modules, such as RestWs and Services Entity:
+These are the differences between RESTful and other modules, such as RestWs and Services Entity:

 * RESTful requires explicitly declaring the exposed API.
 When enabling